input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/holder-generate-identity.md

 val holderUnpublishedDID = DID.createUnpublishedDID(holderMasterKeyPair.publicKey)
 println("Holder: First DID generated to connect with Issuer = $holderUnpublishedDID")

-val holderMasterKeyPair2 = EC.generateKeyPair()
+// Holder generates its identity to connect with verifier
-val holderUnpublishedDID2 = DID.createUnpublishedDID(holderMasterKeyPair2.publicKey)
+// in PRISM, you are supposed to use different identities for every connection val holderMasterKeyPair2 = EC.generateKeyPair() val holderUnpublishedDID2 = DID.createUnpublishedDID(holderMasterKeyPair2.publicKey)
 println("Holder: Second DID generated to connect with Verifier = $holderUnpublishedDID2")